-Penn Station repairs will take tracks out of service for months: Amtrak
+Amtrak announces plans to improve Penn Station infrastructure - amNewYork

 The first set of projects will focus on the area of tracks and switches known as “A Interlocking,” which are used to route trains entering the station from the Hudson River tunnels and the Long Island Rail Road’s West Side Yard to various tracks and platforms.

-Amtrak is also tapping former MTA chief Thomas Prendergast, who stepped down in January, to "independently review the interaction, coordination and collaboration between the railroads' various passenger concourses within Penn Station."
+Amtrak is also bringing in former MTA chief Thomas Prendergast, who stepped down in January, to “independently review the interaction, coordination and collaboration between the railroads’ various passenger concourses within Penn Station.”

 The company is also proposing a joint operations center with the MTA and NJ Transit to improve responses to disruptions and incidents, such as the stampede at the station after Amtrak police tasered a man.
 Additionally, Amtrak said it will assemble a task force to review safety and security protocols at the station.

+NJ Transit sent a letter to Amtrak on April 27, 2017, requesting information on the condition of Penn Station’s infrastructure, including inspection reports and spending plans.

+“NJ Transit deserves and requires a true transportation partner in Amtrak,” the letter reads.
+“This partnership is essential for NJ Transit to properly serve our customers, especially since our customers do not care who owns the asset.”

-With Newsday
+With Newsday and Reuters